Addressing mail and packages to students

 North Dartmouth, MA 02747-2300

-It is important to take safety mesures with regard to your mailbox.
-Lost or tampered mail should be reported to the OHRL immediately.
+It is important to take safety measures with regard to your mailbox.
+Report lost or tampered mail immediately to the OHRE.

 Helpful tips for parents and students